SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 # Code Analysis

-During the build process, UI5 Tooling executes a static code analysis of your project.
+During the build process, UI5 CLI executes a static code analysis of your project.
 In the following sections the term "simple literal" is used for the following language features:

 - string literals
 - numeric literals